-Our links with the British film industry, organisations such as BAFTA and Premier PR and screening facilities in the capital, mean we are able to offer WGGB members screenings of new and upcoming film releases.
-These are often followed by Q&As with writer, director and cast.
+Our links with the British film industry, organisations and screening facilities in the capital, mean we are able to offer WGGB members screenings and/or Q&As of upcoming film releases.

 Members will be informed of full details of screenings via email/the weekly ebulletin.

 All the screenings are offered by third parties, and are not WGGB-organised events, or offered exclusively to our members.
 We always check with the event organiser whether the screenings venues are fully accessible before we advertise them to members.
 On occasions where this is not possible (for example, where screenings are held in listed buildings), we will make a decision on whether to extend the invitation to our members.

 Examples of a selection of screenings we have offered in the past are below.

 A pregnant single mother, with two children in foster care, embraces her Bay Area community as she fights to reclaim her family.
 The in-person screening is followed by a Q&A with writer/director Savanah Leaf.

 She Said (8 February 2023)

 New York Times reporters Megan Twohey and Jodi Kantor together break one of the most important stories in a generation – a story that shatters decades of silence around the subject of sexual assault in Hollywood and altered American culture forever.
 The in-person screening is followed by a Q&A with screenwriter Rebecca Lenkiewicz.